Lasseignejk/DC-Practice/PythonProject/readme.md

 # Welcome to Your Pokemon Adventure!

 The goal of the game is simple -- catch as many Pokemon as you can.
 You only start off with 5 Pokeballs, but if you're lucky, you can find more while you're adventuring.
 If your number of Pokeballs reaches 0, the game ends.
 And be warned -- Team Rocket has been seen in the area!
-Now get out there and catch 'em all! link to medium article [here](https://medium.com/@jayelonlasseigne/making-a-pokemon-game-using-python-3d56bd020448)
+Now get out there and catch 'em all!

+Link to medium article [here](https://medium.com/@jayelonlasseigne/making-a-pokemon-game-using-python-3d56bd020448).

 ## What I used